What are Cross-Border Interconnectors?

 Negative Effects of Insufficient Cross-Border Interconnection Capacities

-However, there is no real alternative to increasing cross-border electricity transmission capacity.
+However, there is no real alternative to increase cross-border electricity transmission capacity.
 Just like at a motorway border crossing where vehicles gather in long queues at peak times, the capacity of the border interconnectors is limited - the lack of transport capacity means that the electricity cannot flow in the quantity that is required under contractual agreements.

 On the contrary, if more electricity is sold on the exchange than can actually be delivered, several unfavorable effects occur.
 One of these is market distortion: the difference between contracted and actually physically delivered electricity must be offset.